 Call-to-Action (CTA) is a button or a line of text that urges your visitors to take an action.
 It tells them what to do when they are visiting your website.
 Some examples of this are, a “Sign up” button on a web page, a “Buy me” button on an e-Commerce shop and the “Download” button on an app.

 Conversion happens when a visitor or a lead completes the desired action.
 It means that the visitor successfully signed up to your website or checked out an item in your shop.

 Conversion Rate is the percentage of visitors who take a desired action on your site.
 You can get your conversion rate by dividing the total number of conversions by the total number of visitors on your website.

 Conversion Optimization or Conversion Rate Optimization (CRO) is a systematic approach of refining your website so it will increase the number of visitors to your site who take the desired action.
 If your goal is to increase your email subscribers, then you will want your visitors to sign up for your newsletter.
 Or if you want to increase your sales, then you should make them hit that purchase button.

 The Landing Page is usually the home page of a website, but it can be any page on your site where the visitors would land to convert them into leads or customers.

 Multivariable or Multivariate Testing (MVT) is the process of testing multiple variables on a particular page at the same time.
 It involves creating different elements in order to find out which combination converts the most.

 Every website is an asset.
 Your website should be a money-making machine for your business.
-Your goal should not be just to bring the desired number of visitors on your site.
+Your goal should not only be to bring the desired number of visitors to your site.
 The goal is to convert your traffic into profit.